mattip/audio/docs/source/index.rst

 <http://pytorch.org/>`_ project.
 PyTorch is an open source
 machine learning framework.

-Features described in this documentaion are classified by release status:
+Features described in this documentation are classified by release status:

   *Stable:*  These features will be maintained long-term and there should generally be no major performance limitations or gaps in documentation.